Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 6. Live bait is the best bait to use when fishing for black grouper, although dead bait also works.

-7. Trolling deep diving plugs and ballyhoo are very effective to catch black grouper.
+7. Trolling deep diving plugs and ballyhoo are very effective in catching black grouper.

 8. Always keep the bait just above the bottom when fishing for black grouper.

-9. Black grouper spawn during the winter months.
+9. Black grouper spawns during the winter months.

 10. Black grouper are not blessed with speed.